 The 1877 Historical Atlas now indicates the east half of Lot 7 is owned by Mrs. I. Kelly, a non-resident (Figure 3).
-The property fronts on Ninth Line, and the nearest stream is to the east of Ninth Line.
+The property fronts on Ninth Line, and a structure is depicted in the centre of the lot half, approximately 50 metres to the southeast of the subject property.
+The nearest illustrated stream is to the east of Ninth Line.

 The early topographic map series clearly shows features such as structures, streams, roads, and woodlots.
 The 1909 NTS Sheet Brampton (Figure 4) indicates the same road system as the nineteenth century maps.

 The vicinity of the subject property is cleared of trees with no structures present.
-The nearest water course is a tributary of Sixteen Mile Creek, located just west of the property.
+The nearest stream is a tributary of Sixteen Mile Creek, located just west of the property.